Top-9 Striking Insights on the Post-COVID Future of Retail

 Sustainability and efficiency of supply chains will become even more crucial for market performers than in the pre-COVID era.
 The more agile supply chains will be, the more successful they’ll have on the market.
 The retailers providing the same-day delivery option will be more attractive for customers compared to the competitors.
 Nevertheless, speed won’t be the only criteria for customers.
 As consumers will be more concerned about the environment and sustainability, the brands that do not follow eco-friendly principles may alienate part of the audience.
 Thus, there will be a continually growing need to make the supply chain more transparent to make people sure your brand is sustainable.

-Tip for businesses: The balance between reducing the negative environmental impact, being more transparent and optimizing the supply chain processes is the key to success.
+Tip for businesses: The balance between reducing the negative environmental impact, being more transparent, and optimizing the supply chain processes is the key to success.

 Quick adjusting to the post-COVID realities and driving innovation will be vital for retail businesses.
-The retailers that don’t act quickly will fail competing with agile e-commerce.
+The retailers that don’t act quickly will fail to compete with agile e-commerce.
 To avoid these outcomes, retailers will focus on the online ordering and delivery options, and physical retail stores will be transformed into the pickup/dropoff points.

 Tip for businesses: Listen to your customers – they can help you guide through the changes and share impactful insights on how to best move forward.